mmistakes/made-mistakes-jekyll/src/_pages/about.md

 In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash screen (hey remember those?) while I worked on building out my portfolio.
 For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) → [Textpattern](http://textpattern.com/) → [Wordpress](http://wordpress.org/) → [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about HTML, CSS, JavaScript, PHP, and MySQL databases.

-I've since decided to abandon using a CMS and utilize black magick and [Jekyll](http://jekyllrb.com/) to [generate flat files]({% post_url /articles/2012-03-19-going-static %}) for improved performance and security.
+I've since decided to abandon using a CMS and utilize black magick and [Jekyll](http://jekyllrb.com/) to  for improved performance and security.
 Building all of the layouts, stylesheets, feeds, and assets from scratch was challenging at first, but the knowledge gained made it all worth it.

 ### How to Support Made Mistakes